 I saw this deep form of love in my mother-in-law when she was dying of cancer.
 With her last words to her husband, she expressed her sincere wish that he should find another loving partner to happily live out his remaining life.
 She showed that selflessness of wishing her partner to be happy, even if it isn’t her that makes him happy.

 Selfless love is, of course, possible in a romantic relationship.
 But normally our love is deeply intertwined with attachment, which sours our feelings and makes us feel anger, sadness, resentment, and fear when our partner doesn’t meet our fantasy, when they don’t give us what we think we need.

 Thinking to an imagined future on our deathbed like my mother-in-law can help soften these selfish feelings.
 But there’s an even more systematic way to cultivate this state through meditation.

 The beauty of unbiased love as a cultivated state, is that it can be conjured systematically through meditation and reflection.
 And we can do it even while we’re alone.
 There are thousand-year-old techniques for cultivating love that work through simple, routine, everyday practices that reveal the unending source of happiness that sustains us and that we can then offer freely to everyone around us.

-With this form of love, you’re happy when you are alone, you’re happy when you are with others.
+With this form of love, you have equanimity.
+You’re happy when you are alone, you’re happy when you are with others.
 You’re happy when you get what you want from your partner and family and friends.
 And you’re happy when they don’t give you what you want.